 As I borrowed a used camera from a friend, I cannot be sure about the exact content of the box.
 GoPro says that the Here 7 Black is packed with the following accessories: battery, mounting frame, adhesive mounts, mounting buckle, USB-C cable, and thumb screw.
 From time to time they have promotions with a bonus microSD card included.

 At a glance

-As you can see in the image bellow, in terms of design (form factor), there is no much change from series 5 and 6 – which is not necessary a bad thing!
+As you can see in the image below, in terms of design (form factor), there is no much change from series 5 and 6 – which is not necessarily a bad thing!
 It allows long term accessory usage.
 You don’t need to change accessories every time you upgrade your camera.
-Also, all Hero Black versions (5, 6 and 7) use the same type of 1220mAh lithium-ion rechargeable battery.
+Also, all Hero Black versions (5, 6, and 7) use the same type of 1220mAh lithium-ion rechargeable battery.

-The camera measures 23 x 44.9 x 33 mm and weights about 115 grams.
+The camera measures 23 x 44.9 x 33 mm and weighs about 115 grams.
 In addition to the battery bay door, there is a second flap which maintains the waterproof rating and keeps the dirt out of the USB type-C and micro HDMI ports.
-GoPro 7 Black has two microphones (one on top and one left side) and three status LEDs (front, rear and bottom).
+GoPro 7 Black has two microphones (one on top and one left side) and three status LEDs (front, rear, and bottom).

 Controls: All menus at the touch of your finger

 The control scheme on the GoPro 7 Black is very intuitive and makes it easy to use without much of a learning curve.
-Just like in the case of smartphones with simple directional swipes, you can access different modes, captured footage/images and more.
-In addition to the 2″ touchscreen display you have only 2 buttons (shutter on top and mode on side).
-In order to turn-on the camera you need to press the “Mode” button, to power it off use the same button, but holding it for 3 seconds at least.
+Just like in the case of smartphones with simple directional swipes, you can access different modes, captured footage/images, and more.
+In addition to the 2″ touchscreen display, you have only 2 buttons (shutter on top and mode on the side).
+In order to turn on the camera you need to press the “Mode” button, to power it off using the same button, but holding it for 3 seconds at least.